dbxone/dbxchain/docs/architecture.md

 - This is `theoreticalbts` idea for an interesting feature

 This can also be used for third-party "account porting gateways".
-E.g. let's say we have `email` account and want to set up a way where anyone with an email address can claim the email address in BitShares form.
+E.g. let's say we have `email` account and want to set up a way where anyone with an email address can claim the email address in DBXChain form.
 So for example `email/user_at_example_dot_com` would be given to someone who proves they control `user@example.com`.
 The holder of the `email` BTS account, and *not* core witnesses / validation, is responsible for checking this proof (which may require arbitrary off-blockchain actions that cannot be validated in a non-decentralized way, like sending confirmation